Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Giving people like that a platform is like handing a loaded gun to a toddler.

-They have no civility, or charity in what passes for their souls.
+They have no civility, charity, nor nobility in what passes for their raisin souls.

 When I see someone post something they worked hard on, like a mod, or a YouTube video, the crowd just gets nasty.
 It takes courage for a new creator to put their works on display...

-Reddit is a mob of malding disgruntled peasants with pitchforks and torches who just want to piss on everything.

 They're joyless cretins who only derive satisfaction by crapping on the works of better men.